 The funds and accounts created and established pursuant to the Senior Lien Master Trust Agreement are incorporated by reference into the Junior Lien Trust Agreement.
-In addition to the funds and accounts created and established pursuant to the Senior Lien Master Trust Agreement, the Junior Lien Trust Agreement establishes the following funds and accounts: the Junior Lien Debt Service Fund, and within such fund the Junior Lien Interest Account, the Junior Lien Principal Account and the Junior Lien

-Redemption Account; the Junior Lien Debt Service Reserve Fund, and, at the request of the Commission, within such fund, a separate Junior Lien Debt Service Reserve Account for any particular Series of Junior Lien Debt Service Reserve Fund Bonds, the Junior Lien Series Payments Fund, and within such fund, to the extent necessary to segregate and separately account for Junior Lien Series Payments, one or more separate accounts; the Junior Lien Supplemental Payments Fund, and within such fund, to the extent necessary to segregate and separately account for Junior Lien Supplemental Payments, one or more separate accounts; the Infrastructure Projects Fund, and within such fund to the extent necessary, one or more separate accounts, and the Junior Lien Rebate Fund, and within such fund a separate Junior Lien Rebate Account for each Series of Junior Lien Bonds, to the extent required by applicable law.
+In addition to the funds and accounts created and established pursuant to the Senior Lien Master Trust Agreement, the Junior Lien Trust Agreement establishes the following funds and accounts: the Junior Lien Debt Service Fund, and within such fund the Junior Lien Debt Service Reserve Fund, and, at the request of the Commission, within such fund, a separate Junior Lien Service Reserve Fund, and within such fund, to the extent necessary to segregate and separately account for Junior Lien Series Payments, one or more separate accounts; the Junior Lien Supplemental Payments Fund, and within such fund, to the extent necessary to segregate and separately account for Junior Lien Series Payments, one or more separate accounts; the Infrastructure Projects Fund, and within such fund to the extent necessary to segregate and separately account for Junior Lien Supplemental Payments, one or more separate accounts; the Infrastructure Projects Fund, and within such fund to the extent necessary to segregate and separately account for Junior Lien Series Payments, one or more separate accounts; the Infrastructure Projects Fund, and within such fund to the extent necessary to segregate and separately account for Junior Lien Series Payments, one or more separate accounts; the Infrastructure Projects Fund, and within such fund to the extent necessary, one or more separate accounts, and the Junior Lien Rebate Fund, and within such fund a separate Junior Lien Rebate Account for each Series of Junior Lien Bonds, to the extent required by applicable law.